-Imagine waking up one night and finding one of the world’s most dangerous scorpions strolling by your tent door.
+Imagine waking up one night and finding one of the world’s most dangerous scorpions strolling by your tent door, the fattail scorpion.
 Shivers!

-This actually did happen to us one night in the Kalahari Desert of South Africa.
+This actually did happen to us one night in the Kgalagadi Transfrontier Park of South Africa.
 It was fascinating and kind of scary.

-We believe the fattail scorpions are some of the coolest creatures on Earth, and this is why:
+We believe the fattail scorpions are some of the most interesting creatures on Earth, and these scorpion facts are why:

 Scorpions are one of the few animals that when a black light shines on them, they shine back!